tanfly/sinatra_project_comics_reader/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app #check
-- [x] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database #check
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) #several models, Comic, User, Author, Illustrator, + Joins
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) #Comic, User, Author, Illustrator
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) #join tables
-- [x] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) #check
-- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying #check
-- [x] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users #check as far as deleting but I wanted to keep comic editing open to anyone not just op
-- [x] Include user input validations
+- [x] Include user input validations #check
-- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) #check
-- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code #check

 Confirm
 - [ ] You have a large number of small Git commits